Who this practice is for.

 Somatic and trauma-aware therapists

-You work in somatic experiencing, sensorimotor psychotherapy, NARM, IFS, or adjacent body-oriented modalities.
+You work in Somatic Experiencing, SensoriMotor Psychotherapy, NARM, IFS, or adjacent body-oriented modalities.
 You have a sophisticated framework for the nervous system and for trauma-held patterns.
 You may have limited formal training in hands-on clinical assessment, but you work alongside practitioners who do — and you want to understand what they are reading through touch.
+If you have done Kathy Kain's Touch Skills Training for Trauma Therapists, this work sits naturally alongside it.

 Or you are navigating a referral decision.
 A client whose body presentation concerns you; you want a practitioner's read on whether hands-on assessment is warranted, what kind, and with what expectations.